connexcs/docs/customer.md

 ### Dialogs

 **Dialogs** is the tab that shows the active calls on the account.
-Users can easily find out the Active calls in just one click.
+You can easily find out the Active calls in just one click.

 ### Payments